arend-lang/site/src/documentation/tutorial/PartI/propsnproofs.md

   | false => Empty
 {%endarend%}

-Now let's prove some statements about the two-element type {%ard%}Bool{%endard%} defined earlier.
+Now let us prove some statements about the two-element type {%ard%}Bool{%endard%} defined earlier.
 We formulate some properties of {%ard%}Bool{%endard%}, expressable in terms of equality predicate for {%ard%}Bool{%endard%}:

 {%arend%}